-3.1 Referees expenses are set at €40 for adult competitions (u21 level to senior) and €30 for juvenile games (juvenile includes up to and including minor level).
+3.1 Referees expenses are set at €40 for all competitions (u14 level to senior) and €30 for u12.
 The failure of teams to comply with this directive should be noted in the referee’s match report.
 The clubs involved in the match shall be equally responsible for the payment of the referee’s expenses unless a gate is collected up to and including semi-finals in which case the referee’s expenses are to be paid from the gate.
 Failure to comply with this directive shall involve a fine, which is equal to double the match fee, on the club(s) who fails to comply.

 4.1 The fixtures sub-committee of the county board shall be comprised of two officers of the board plus two club members.

 4.2 The fixtures committee shall be the committee in charge of all competitions.
-The fixtures committee shall have the power to award matches and deal with breaches of discipline (matters dealing with suspension shall be referred to the T.H.D.C.).
+The fixtures committee can make recommendations to the County Board who have the power to award matches (matters dealing with breaches of disciplinary and suspensions shall be referred to the T.H.D.C.).
 Where a club member is unhappy with any decision made they shall be entitled to appeal the decision of the T.H.D.C.

 4.3 The fixtures committee shall meet fortnightly.

-4.4 In any instance where any member of the same team is not uniformly dressed in accordance with Rule 20.8 that team shall be fined.
+4.4 In any instance where any member of the same team is not uniformly dressed, that team shall be fined.
 Fine €100 first offence thereafter €500 for each consecutive offence.